top of page

 Sense of Community in Context

-These primarily qualitative projects are aimed at understanding sense of community in a variety of global contexts and the ways in which sense of community is shaped through global phenomenon, such as migration and COVID-19.
+These primarily qualitative projects are aimed at understanding sense of community in a variety of global contexts and the ways in which sense of community is shaped through global phenomenon, primarily migration.

 bottom of page